I. What is “Community Living”?

 Check in and Check Out

-2. The RCF will be reviewed at time of check-out.
+- The RCF will be reviewed at time of check-out.
 Failure to properly check out, forfeits your right to appeal damage charges.
 You will also be charged for any item that is missing or damaged since you moved in.
-There is also a $25 charge for improper checkout – meaning a student leaves the residence hall without contacting Student Life or a CA and does not fill out the RCF and or return keys before leaving.
+There is also a $25 charge for improper checkout – meaning a student leaves the residence hall without contacting Student Life or a CA and does not properly complete the check-out process, either in person with the CA or through the Express Checkout process.
+There will be a $25 per hour late charge assessed to students who, without permission, fail to check-out at the posted checkout time.

 Room Changes